 At Reflexion Health, we’re proud to be a leader in virtual physical therapy rehabilitation solutions.
 And we couldn’t do it without our FDA-cleared Virtual Exercise Rehabilitation Assistant (VERA™) platform — or Vera, as we call her.

 A lifelike PT assistant who walks patients through the form and pace for their exercises, Vera is the centerpiece of our virtual PT platform.
-Engaging and responsive, she’s one of the reasons why researchers from the Cleveland Clinic found our platform to offer “the advantage of cost savings, convenience, at-home monitoring, and coordination of care, all of which are geared to improve adherence and overall patient satisfaction.”1
+Engaging and responsive, she’s one of the reasons why researchers from a major medical center found our platform to offer “the advantage of cost savings, convenience, at-home monitoring, and coordination of care, all of which are geared to improve adherence and overall patient satisfaction.”1

 But Vera wouldn’t exist without the hard work of our world-class development team.
 In this series, we’re lifting the veil on these essential but behind-the-scenes members of our virtual PT team.
 In this post, Senior Software Engineer Michael Graessle discusses the unique challenges that came along with our goal of providing Vera with world-class animation — and how those challenges were overcome to bring Vera to life.